 Q: Why is my solar street light not turning on?

-A: Loose wiring, low battery voltage, controller error, or burnt LED chips are the main causes.
+A: Loose wiring, low battery voltage, controller error, or a failed LED driver are the main causes.

 Maintenance of Solar LED Street Lights